SovereignCloudStack/website/_i18n/en/_posts/blog/2023-02-24-airgapped-scs.md

 ## Pain points

-The main reason for having an air gapped is of course based on customer requirements: Allowing industrial partners to host SCS as a private cloud is a major game changer when it comes to adoption of SCS in general.
+The main reason for having an air gapped method is of course based on customer requirements: Allowing industrial partners to host SCS as a private cloud is a major game changer when it comes to adoption of SCS in general.
 It allows consumers to avoid enourmous firewall configurations and therefore leads to clear visibility, traceability and the ability to audit, what is happening (or what is blocked) on your connections.